japila-books/apache-spark-internals/docs/tools/SparkSubmitCommandBuilder.md

 public List<String> buildCommand(Map<String, String> env)
 ----

-NOTE: `buildCommand` is part of the link:spark-AbstractCommandBuilder.adoc[AbstractCommandBuilder] public API.
+NOTE: `buildCommand` is part of the spark-AbstractCommandBuilder.md[AbstractCommandBuilder] public API.

 `SparkSubmitCommandBuilder.buildCommand` simply passes calls on to <<buildSparkSubmitCommand, buildSparkSubmitCommand>> private method (unless it was executed for `pyspark` or `sparkr` scripts which we are not interested in in this document).